Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Empirical Analysis

-\textit{To avoid the DP noise $\sigma$ dominating the attention layers and slowing down the convergence}, we propose to apply per-layer clipping (Definition~\ref{def:per-layer}) instead of global clipping of Algorithm~\ref{alg:fl-dp}.
-By applying per-layer clipping, we significantly improve model convergence (see Figure~\ref{fig:dp-level}): with the same DP noise $\sigma=3\cdot10^{-8}$ we are able to closely match the model trained without DP noise ($\sigma=0$) with only a small WER degradation (from 19.1\% to 21.2\% WER) while guaranteeing (7.2, $10^{-9}$)-DP assuming the training effectiveness remains the same if we scale to $\sim$70M clients with the cohort size of $\sim$200k.
-Moreover, we can now increase DP noise up to $\sigma=10^{-7}$ getting 23.7\% WER with (4.5, $10^{-9}$)-DP by scaling only to $\sim$7M clients with the cohort size of $\sim$200k (see Table~\ref{tab:dp-results}).
+\textit{To avoid $\sigma_{_\mathrm{DP}}$ dominating the attention layers and slowing down the convergence, following Theorem~\ref{thm:convergence}}, we apply per-layer clipping (Definition~\ref{def:per-layer}) which significantly improves model convergence (see Figure~\ref{fig:app:dp-level-per-layer} in Appendix): with the same $\sigma_{_\mathrm{DP}}=3\cdot10^{-6}$ we are able to closely match the model trained without DP noise ($\sigma_{_\mathrm{DP}}=0$) with only a small WER degradation (from 19.1\% to 21.2\% WER) while guaranteeing (7.2, $10^{-9}$)-DP assuming the training effectiveness remains the same if, following~\citet{mcmahan2018learning}, we extrapolate to $\sim$70M clients with the cohort size of $\sim$200k.
+Moreover, we can now increase DP noise up to $\sigma_{_\mathrm{DP}}=10^{-5}$ getting 23.7\% WER with (4.5, $10^{-9}$)-DP by following~\citet{mcmahan2018learning} and extrapolating only to $\sim$7M clients with the cohort size of $\sim$200k (see Table~\ref{tab:dp-results}).
 The latter is a realistic scenario even for mid/low resource languages.
-We can further reduce WER by $\sim$1\% for the same $(\epsilon, \delta)$-DP guarantee if we apply per-layer clipping based on the layer dimension (see Table~\ref{tab:dp-results}).
+We can further reduce WER by $\sim$1\% for the same $(\varepsilon, \delta)$-DP guarantee if we apply per-layer clipping based on the layer dimension (see Table~\ref{tab:dp-results}).